awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

 Before you begin this walkthrough, do the following:

 1. Complete the steps in [Prerequisites for getting started with API Gateway](setting-up.md)\.

-1. Ensure that the IAM user has access to create policies and roles in IAM\.
-You need to create an IAM policy and role in this walkthrough\.

 1. Create a new API named `MyDemoAPI`\.
 For more information, see [Tutorial: Build a REST API with HTTP non\-proxy integration](api-gateway-create-api-step-by-step.md)\.